0install/docs/docs/developers/using-git.md

 ## Making a new translation

+!!! note
-Note: translations are not currently working - see [Gettext support in OCaml](http://stackoverflow.com/questions/26192129/gettext-support-in-ocaml).
+    Translations are not currently working - see [Gettext support in OCaml](http://stackoverflow.com/questions/26192129/gettext-support-in-ocaml).

+!!! note
-Note: if you prefer, you can also use the [Transifex web interface](https://www.transifex.net/projects/p/0install/) to work on translations.
+    If you prefer, you can also use the [Transifex web interface](https://www.transifex.net/projects/p/0install/) to work on translations.

 The steps are: